 The large explosion of brand communities is practically attributed to the diffusion of the Internet.
 The advent of the Internet and more recently social media - where Internet users collaborate, share information, and opinions - are the critical phenomenons of the past decade in communication.

 Depending on the definition of the term

-This form is for those BRAND MANAGERS who are seeking to create genuine, personal, and long-lasting relationships with Brand Lovers.
-If you are a 'Relationship Ambassador' and your objective is to innovate by collaborating with the most influential people for your business, please reach out to us.
+This form is for those BRAND MANAGERS that seek to genuinely create personal and long-lasting relationships with Brand Lovers.
+If your are a 'Relationship Ambassador' and your objective is to innovate, collaborating with the most influential people for your business, please get in contact.